conan-io/docs/mastering/conanfile_py.rst

 - ``conan package <path>``: Execute locally the conanfile.py ``package()`` method

 These commands are mostly used for testing and debugging while developing a new package, before ``export-ing`` such package recipe into the local cache.

+.. seealso:: Check the section :ref:`Reference/Commands<commands>` to find out more.